-The kids are out of school, and the heat is on.
+The kids are nearly out of school, and the heat is coming on strong.
 Take time to enjoy your family this summer by planning ahead.

 Too often, we just simply survive our summers with the kids at home.
 This year, instead of just trying to make the best of it, take advantage of that precious time.

 Looking back, my greatest family memories are our summer vacations and outings together as a family.
 We went to Disneyland for the first time when I was 10, and I still think about that trip.

 We did a lot of things we’d never done before and saw a lot of places we’d never seen.
 Our car overheated on the trip, and we ended up lost one night and wound up in a city that was nowhere near our hotel — but those are the things we still laugh at together as a family to this day.

 So make a promise to yourself right now that you’re going to sit down with the family tonight and make a plan so that everyone can set their calendars and get on board with the idea.